cutaway-security/goosestalker/README.md

 ## TODO

+* Convert parser into module for other scripts
-* Parse data into a dictionary to compute statistics
+* Script to provide packet statistics
+* Script to identify endpoints
+* Script to identify control packets
 * Replay script
 * Spoofing script